Foundation Repair Dictionary

 H

-• A hairline crack is a very thin, narrow crack that commonly appears in concrete or masonry.
+A very thin, narrow crack that commonly appears in concrete or masonry.
 These cracks are often superficial and may be difficult to see without close inspection.

 Hairline cracks tend to matter most when they change in width, length, or pattern over time.
 Stable, unchanged hairline cracks are often considered cosmetic.

-• A helical pier is a steel foundation element with helical plates that is installed by rotating it into the ground.
+A steel foundation element with helical plates that is installed by rotating it into the ground.
 It transfers structural loads to deeper, more stable soil layers.

 Helical piers tend to matter most when loads need to be transferred below problematic surface soils.
 They are one of several possible foundation solutions, not a default answer.